- Patients

 - Glioma - the name for any type of brain cancer starting in glial cells

-- Meningioma - usually benign cancer starting in the layers covering the brain
+- Meningioma -usually benign cancer starting in the layers covering the brain

-- Oligodendroglioma - a rare glial cell tumour that can grow slowly or fast
+- Oligodendroglioma -a rare glial cell tumour that can grow slowly or fast

-- Pituitary tumour - a rare, usually non-cancerous tumour that can affect hormone balance
+- Pituitary tumour- a rare, usually non-cancerous tumour that can affect hormone balance

 At GenesisCare, we treat all types of adult brain tumours.
+For more information on treating brain cancer, see our brain cancer treatment page.

 What causes brain tumours?